digitalsanctum/eks-terraform/README.md

 # eks-terraform

-This repository is home to the foundational, setup once infrastructure for an AWS EKS cluster.
+This repository is an example of deploying a Kubernetes cluster on AWS (AWS EKS) using Terraform.

 What's included: